 The Waterpik Complete Care 5.0 and 5.5 have an incredibly stylish look.
 The units are intended to be positioned on your bathroom counter permanently.
 We are glad to see that Waterpik spent some time perfecting the design because the water flosser would be on sight for any family members or visitors that use your restroom.

-If you have the previous version (WP-900), you are well aware that the units‘ visual appearance was not that great, and they took up a lot of space on your bathroom counter.
+If you have the previous version (WP-900), you are well aware that the unit's visual appearance was not that great, and it took up a lot of space on your bathroom counter.

 The devices appear slim and elegant.
 With the control dials relocated to the side of the unit, they look cleaner and more polished.
 Both the Waterpik Complete Care 5.0 and the Waterpik Complete Care 5.5 come in black and white versions.

 In particular, the black variants have a very elegant appearance.
 However, keep in mind that toothpaste and water traces are more noticeable on a dark surface.
 This means that if you want your device to seem nice and clean, you'll have to wash it more often.
 As a result, the “white” option is the most practical alternative.

 Water flosser ★★★★☆ (4/5 stars)

 The Waterpik Complete Care 5.0 and 5.5 give you control over the water pressure using the dial on the left side of the unit.
 The water pressure is a soothing 10 PSI at the lowest level and a tremendous 100 PSI at the maximum setting.
 According to research, removing 99.9% of plaque requires a pressure of at least 70 PSI.